sodabubblewine/sodabubblewine.github.io/README.md

     3. w huhs x with y and w denotes z, if and only if some items are (f, g, q, r, s, t, u, and v such that z pairs u with v, v pairs s with t, q pairs r with t, r pairs f with g, f pairs u with s, and x denotes q nor y denotes q)

 25. For now, I must leave aside the question as to why there is suddenly a predicate 'x, y and z such that x pairs y with z' and simply say that the following extensional premise of ordered pairs is included among those of the theory of denotation:
-    1. each item is (u, v, w, x, and y such that w pairs u with v and w pairs x with y, if and only if u is identical to y and v is identical to y)
+    1. each item is (u, v, w, x, and y such that w pairs u with v and w pairs x with y, if and only if u is identical to x and v is identical to y)

 26. Since it was already hinted at repeatedly in the chapter 'syntax, sentences, and parts of speech', I can say that the constructive premises are, for Russell, a step up from the lexical premises.